KevanMacGee/ONAgent/README.md

 <a id="setup-start"></a>
 ------

 ##### ⚠️The above was human written.
-The below was written by Gemini then fact checked by a human and given a few minor readability edits.
+The below was written by Gemini, fact checked by a human and given a few minor readability edits.

 ## Prerequisites
 - Python 3.8+